smaemble/factcheckr/README.md

 ## Questions and Support

-Contact the. maintainer via LinkedIn https://www.linkedin.com/in/armel-oum-maemble/
+Contact the Maintainer via LinkedIn https://www.linkedin.com/in/armel-oum-maemble/